AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **User VPN Client Software Control** allows you to set a minimum Aviatrix VPN client software version that is allowed to connect successfully.
 To configure, go to OpenVPN -> Edit Config -> MINIMUM VPN CLIENT VERSION to set the Aviatrix VPN client version.
  - **Migrate Controller** allows you to migrate your Controller AMI image from ubuntu 14.04 distribution to 18.04 distribution.
 To migrate, go to Settings -> Maintenance -> Migration.

+R5.2.2153 (2/7/2020)

+ - **Enhancement** to reduce the number of alert emails.
+ - **Enhancement** to reject an on-prem learned route if it is a subset of cloud network CIDR.

 R5.2.2122 (1/25/2020)
 ========================